membership & GDPR officer

 Why I joined Neurodiversity in Law: I was diagnosed with Dyslexia during my GCSE studies.
 Because of this, I was initially deterred at further academic study, I joined the organisation to ensure that other neurodivergent individuals see that they can be successful in academic careers despite having neurodivergent conditions.
 People should never feel that they can’t do something just because they are different.
 I believe there should be a platform to advocate on behalf of those with neurodivergent conditions and a support network for those working within the legal profession.
 Neurodiversity in Law will act to fill this present gap.

 Status: I am currently studying for the Bar Vocational Studies LLM at City, University of London thanks to an Exhibition Award from the Honourable Society of the Inner Temple and a scholarship from City Law School.
-I am interested primarily in chancery law as well as commercial law, and am still on the hunt for pupillage.
+I am interested primarily in chancery law, and am still on the hunt for pupillage.

-Career summary: I became interested in law (in particular chancery) after becoming a defendant in an Inheritance (Provision for Family and Dependants) Act 1975 claim, which is where my interest in chancery law stems from.
+Career summary: I became interested in law after becoming a defendant in an Inheritance (Provision for Family and Dependants) Act 1975 claim.
 I signed up for the LLB with the Open University soon after, graduating with First Class Honours in 2020.
-I continue to volunteer in the Open University Open Justice Law Clinic.
 Outside of my legal studies I am a director of a company in the property sector based in Worcestershire.

-Why I joined Neurodiversity in Law: I was diagnosed with three neurodivergent conditions in my late twenties.
+Why I joined Neurodiversity in Law: I was diagnosed with four neurodivergent conditions in my late twenties.
 In the final year of the LLB I was diagnosed with a visual processing disorder.
 I was later diagnosed with dyslexia and dyspraxia at the start of the Bar Course.
-Throughout school I masked my symptoms and hid behind being talkative, but as reading lists became longer and print became smaller, I began to struggle increasingly.
-I joined Neurodiversity in Law because I feel that the legal profession has a long way to go in terms of supporting and encouraging neurodiversity.
-Additionally, it is important to me that aspiring lawyers see people like themselves already in the profession.
-I have been interested in neurodiversity since undertaking work experience at a Special Educational Needs and Disabilities school as a teenager.
+During exams I was also diagnosed with ADHD.
+I co-founded Neurodiversity in Law because I feel that the legal profession has a long way to go in terms of understanding, supporting and encouraging neurodiversity.
+I am particularly interested in the provision of reasonable adjustments and in making recruitment processes inclusive and accessible.

 Career summary: Before pursuing the Bar, I read Politics with Economics at the University of Bath.
 I spent a placement year working as an Assassinations Investigator at Reprieve, which sparked my interest in Human Rights Law.

 Why I joined Neurodiversity in Law: I was diagnosed with Dyslexia at the age of 23.
-In hindsight, this explained why I found aspects of early education challenging.
-But dyslexia has also given me skills and attributes which have enabled me to succeed on my journey at the Bar, such as creativity, empathy and reasoning.
-I therefore have first hand experience of what the legal sector can gain from neurodiversity.
+In hindsight, my diagnosis explains why I found aspects of my early education quite challenging.
+However, dyslexia has also given me skills that have enabled me to succeed on my journey to the Bar, such as creativity, empathy and reasoning.

 Why I joined Neurodiversity in Law: I joined Neurodiversity in Law due to my diagnosis of severe dyslexia during my undergraduate studies.
 Although this was before I decided to study law, I was told that I should not pursue further studies after completing my bachelor’s degree.
 This approach to dyslexia, and other neurodivergent conditions, highlights the need for change in society and I believe that Neurodiversity in Law is a perfect platform to change these misconceptions within the legal profession.